PacificBiosciences/pb-assembly/README.md

 ## FALCON and FALCON-Unzip
 FALCON and FALCON-Unzip are *de novo* genome assemblers for PacBio long reads, also known as Single-Molecule Real-Time (SMRT) sequences.
-FALCON is a diploid-aware assembler which follows the hierarchical genome assembly process (HGAP) and is optimized for large genome assembly (e.g. non-microbial).
-FALCON produces a set of primary contigs (p-contigs) as the primary assembly and a set of alternate contigs (a-contigs) which represent divergent allelic variants.
+FALCON is a diploid-aware assembler which follows the hierarchical genome assembly process (HGAP) and is optimized for large genome assembly though microbial genomes can also be assembled.
+FALCON produces a set of primary contigs (p-contigs) as the primary assembly and a set of associate contigs (a-contigs) which represent divergent allelic variants.
 Each a-contig is associated with a homologous genomic region on an p-contig.

 FALCON-Unzip is a true diploid assembler.
 It takes the contigs from FALCON and phases the reads